robocomp/robocomp/doc/components.md

 ## Why use Components in the first place?

-Components provide a new, developing technology that can be very helpful here.
+Components provide a new, developing technology that can be very helpful.
 Components are *programs that communicate* and as such, they are built with everything at hand: libraries, objects, threads, sockets, lambda functions and any other thing you can come up with to code a program.

-Components need a way to communicate among them and here is where communication middlewares get in.
-If you want to communicate programs written in different languages, running across the internet, executing on different hardware architectures -even browsers- then you cannot get along with just a socket.
+Components need a way to share information among them, and here is where communication middlewares get in.
+If you want to communicate programs written in different languages, running across the internet, executing on different hardware architectures -even browsers- then you cannot deal with just a socket.
 You need a middleware.

-Putting together these elements: programs and a communication middleware, you almost come up with a component.
+Putting together programs and a communication middleware, you can almost come up with a way to make more components.
 Except, one more thing is needed, a model for your components.

 You need to define what is a generic component and consequently how its internal structure is going to be, its directory and building ecosystem, how it has to be documented, its default behavior, how it will be deployed and its modes of communicating.
 There are several proposals that do exactly this, one of them being the famous [CORBA](http://www.corba.org).

 ## Robocomp Components

-In RoboComp (2005-) we have created our own component model, inspired by the [ORCA](http://orca-robotics.sourceforge.net/) model and making it evolve to fit our needs along these years.
+In RoboComp (2005- ) we have created our own component model, inspired by the [ORCA](http://orca-robotics.sourceforge.net/) model and making it evolve to fit our needs along these years.
 As a middleware, RoboComp primarily uses [Ice](www.zeroc.com) and there is ongoing experimental work to make RoboComp middleware agnostic, so its components can be re-generated to use other middlewares such as [DDS](http://portals.omg.org/dds/).

 RoboComp's components model is quite simple and we always try to simplify it even more.
 It can be best explained through two Domain Specific Languages (DSLs) that have been created to define a component at a very high level of abstraction.